swiftlang/swift-testing/Sources/Testing/Testing.docc/known-issues.md

 If the underlying problem is unpredictable and fails at random, you can pass `isIntermittent: true` to let the testing library know that it will not always occur.
-Then, the testing library will _not_ record the issue indicating that no known issues were recorded:
+Then, the testing library will not record an issue when zero known issues are recorded:

 ```swift
 @Test func grillHeating() throws {